 Housed in the Clinical Research Training Center, the MSCI is the largest master’s degree program at Washington University School of Medicine.
 The MSCI student body represents over 15 different departments and 45 divisions within Washington University School of Medicine.
 WU has awarded over 200 MSCI degrees since 2006.

-Application deadlines are September 15-November 1 for January start date, and January 1-April 15 for Summer or Fall start date.
+Applications are due November 1st for a January start date, and April 15th for Summer or Fall start date.

 The MSCI combines didactic coursework with a substantive research project, weekly seminars, and a formal mentorship program.
 Scholars gain knowledge in the core competencies of clinical research and investigation, including study design, research implementation, statistical analysis, scientific communication, literature critique, leadership, Responsible Conduct of Research (RCR) and rigor and reproducibility, as well as opportunities for community engagement relevant to MDs, PhDs, and doctoral students from diverse disciplines.